Horizons Frequently Asked Questions

 - Availability for one of the five sessions.
 Each session is six full days in duration.

-- Have two full scholastic years remaining in your undergraduate studies as of June 1, 2017.
+- Have at least one full scholastic year remaining in your undergraduate studies as of June 1st, 2019.

-- Willingness and commitment to participate in pre and post event surveys, activities and assignments.
+- Willingness and commitment to participate in pre- and post-summit event surveys, activities and assignments.

-- Completion of the Online Application (including receipt of one letter of reference) by the end of the day Feb.
-3, 2017.
+- Completion of the Online Application (including one letter of reference) by the end of the day Jan.
+31st, 2019.

 - Good academic, financial and Sigma Chi member standing.

-Horizons seeks our most qualified and sincere young brothers and pledge brothers (who will be initiated by June 1, 2017) to apply.
+Horizons seeks our most qualified and sincere young brothers and pledge brothers (who will be initiated by May 31st, 2019) to apply.
 The Horizons Operating Board selects program attendees through a detailed and comprehensive review of applications meeting all candidate requirements, focusing on requested biographical information, personal essay questions, and a personal reference/recommendation letter.
-The Horizons program utilizes a competitive selection process that evaluates all applicants on their own merits, while involving as many chapters as possible, in each of the following areas:
+The Horizons journey utilizes a competitive selection process that evaluates all applicants on their own merits, while involving as many chapters as possible, in each of the following areas:

 - Commitment to involvement in chapter, campus, and community activities.